-No pedalboard is complete without a good delay pedal and while today’s guitar world is mostly about digital units, there is also a many great analog delay pedals with a classic design.
+No pedalboard is complete without a good delay pedal and while today’s guitar world is mostly about digital units, there are also many great analog delay pedals with a classic design.

 Those units are designed especially for sound enthusiasts, those who appreciate the warmth of the analog sound.
-That’s why we present you some of the best analog delay pedals you can buy today.
+That’s why I present you with some of the best analog delay pedals you can buy today.

 The catch with analog delay pedals is in the sound quality.
 Yes, digital delay units are far more flexible and give a huge range of options.
 Moreover, analog delays generally have shorter delay times but sound enthusiasts don’t care much about this drawback, as it’s all about the natural delay and decaying echo.

-Therefore, we will focus on solid-state units in this article.
+Therefore, I will focus on solid-state units in this article.
 A great thing to know is that these pedals are part of the regular offer of pretty much every pedal maker.
-You may count on products from proven manufacturers, such as Boss, MXR, Seymour Duncan, Electro-Harmonix etc.
+You may count on products from proven manufacturers, such as Boss, MXR, Seymour Duncan, Electro-Harmonix, etc.

 Check out our guide on how to setup a guitar pedalboard.

 - The 6 Best Analog Delay Pedals (2023)

 - 1. Boss DM-2W Waza Craft Delay Pedal